awakcon1234/BoatRacing/README.md

 - Safer boat types across versions: dynamic Material resolution for boats/rafts (including Bamboo Raft and Pale Oak variants) avoids NoSuchFieldError on older APIs and removes CraftLegacy warnings.
 - Classified as a Bukkit/Spigot plugin on Paper (paper-plugin.yml excluded from the JAR).
 Paper-only APIs replaced with Bukkit-safe calls.
 - Docs: README, CHANGELOG and QA checklist updated (EN/ES).

+Updater cadence:
+- Background checks still run every 5 minutes.
+When a new version is first detected during runtime, a console WARN is printed immediately (once per version).
+- Hourly reminder aligned to the top of each hour (00:00, 01:00, …) while outdated (respects `updates.console-warn`).
+- Admin join: always notifies in chat (if enabled), never prints to console on player join.

 ## What’s new (1.0.8)
 Improvements and toggles: